silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 doing this by direct file access (when Solr shares a server with SilverStripe) and by WebDAV (when it's on a different server).

-See the helpful [Solr Tutorial](http://lucene.apache.org/solr/4_5_1/tutorial.html), for more on cores and querying.
+See the [Solr Tutorial](http://lucene.apache.org/solr/4_5_1/tutorial.html), for more on cores and querying.

-## Requirements
+## Server requirements

-Since Solr is Java based, it requires Java 1.5 or greater installed.

-When you're installing it yourself, it also requires a servlet container such as Tomcat, Jetty, or Resin.
-For development testing there is a standalone version that comes bundled with Jetty (see below).
+Solr 4 is required.
 See the official [Solr installation docs](http://wiki.apache.org/solr/SolrInstall) for more information.

-Note that these requirements are for the Solr server environment, which doesn't have to be the same physical machine as the SilverStripe webhost.
+It can be installed on the same host as the site, or on another machine.

+For development, we have a standalone version available bundled with Jetty to get you started quickly (see below).

 ## Installation (Local)

-### Get the Solr server
+### Get the Solr development server

 composer require silverstripe/fulltextsearch-localsolr 4.5.1.x-dev